 Hey y'all!
 Thanks for joining me for our July Bible Study on Godly submission!
 I'm so excited about this!
-I did this study two years ago and learned so much from it, I'm super excited to go through it again with you!
+I did this study a few years ago and learned so much from it, I'm super excited to go through it again with you!

 Submission is a word that holds many definitions among the world.
 Offensive, not acceptable, inferior, controlling and not politically correct are among the few.
 But yet, It's something we, as Christian wives, are called to do.